shizuka/confursion/_wiki/anthropic-shift.md

 long, it had breached containment at Xenomics' research facility, and spread at a terrifying pace.
 Internal studies showed the therapy strain, now known as the anthropic plague, had managed to infect the entire city around the facility.
-Union Aerospace recommended the CEO go public to get ahead of the news cycle, and within a week the first reports of anthropic shift had arisen all over the world.
+Union Aerospace recommended van Holstruk go public to get ahead of the news cycle, and within a week the first reports of anthropic shift had arisen all over the world.

 ## Transformation